TypeScript SDK v4 is now available! See what's new

 async ({ step }) => {

-// By wrapping code in step.run, the code will be retried if it throws an error and when successfuly.
+// step is retried if it throws an error

 const data = await step.run("get-data", async () => {